xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 get harder in this case.

-For the multi-character situation, the  easiest thing to do is to intercept the left delimiter  back  at the GetChar stage.
+For the multi-character situation, the  easiest thing to do is to intercept the left delimiter  back  at the `GetChar` stage.
 We can "tokenize" it right there, replacing it by a single character.

 Let's assume we're using the C delimiters `/*` and `*/`.
 First, we  need  to  go back to the `GetCharX` approach.
-In yet another copy of your compiler, rename  GetChar to GetCharX and then enter the following new procedure GetChar:
+In yet another copy of your compiler, rename  `GetChar` to `GetCharX` and then enter the following new procedure `GetChar`:

 ```delphi
 {--------------------------------------------------------------}